-What is Elbow Dysplasia?
+What Is Elbow Dysplasia?

-Signs of Elbow Dysplasia in Dogs
+Symptoms of Elbow Dysplasia in Dogs

-A dog suffering from elbow dysplasia can have a marked decrease range of motion in the joint and can even display signs of pain or discomfort upon extension or flexion of the joint.
-They may hold the limp away from the body and may have intermittent or persistent lameness that is made worse by exercise but can also be observed as 'stiffness' when first getting up after resting.
+A dog suffering from elbow dysplasia can have a marked decrease in range of motion in the joint and will often display signs of pain or discomfort upon extension or flexion of the elbow.
+It may hold the affected limb away from the body and may have intermittent or persistent lameness that is made worse by exercise but can also be observed as stiffness when first getting up after resting.

 Causes of Elbow Dysplasia